zhullyb/monyhar/monyhar/testing/variations/README.md

 `params` is a dictionary mapping parameter name to parameter value.

 > Reminder: The variations framework does not actually fetch any field trial
-> definitions from the server for Chromium builds, so any feature enabling or
+> definitions from the server for Monyhar builds, so any feature enabling or
 > disabling must be configured here.

 [FeatureListAPI]: https://cs.monyhar.org/monyhar/src/base/feature_list.h